 Driving value and innovation from your suppliers

-But the reality on the ground in most organizations does not live up to this idealized best in class image.
-The day job of dealing with contract renewals comes first, and effective supplier management gets deprioritized.
+But the reality on the ground in most organisations does not live up to this idealised best in class image.
+The day job of dealing with contract renewals comes first, and effective supplier management gets deprioritised.
 Value is being leaked from existing contracts, making it hard to know if you’re getting what you paid for.
 Beyond this, the holy grail of effective strategic supplier partnering and jointly celebrated innovative collaboration is not likely to have been considered.

 Key pragmatic success factors to drive value

 When Supplier Relationship Management and Performance Management are implemented, it can often end up as a large-scale reporting exercise focused only on compliance and risk, rather than one also focused on driving value.

 A better way to develop your capability in this area is to start on a small and manageable number of strategic suppliers and focus particularly on developing those relationships.
 This doesn’t need expensive software – it’s about real implementation on-the-ground and getting your hands dirty with (carefully selected) business stakeholders.

 By initially investing extra effort in this pilot to ensure its success and by fully involving the business stakeholders in that success (so that they can evangelise the cause during the wider roll-out, rather than it coming from procurement), you create an initiative of which other stakeholders in the business want to be a part.